Osamah Sami: Career

-Sami starred opposite Zar Amir Ebrahimi in the 2023 film Shayda.
-Shayda was the winner of the Audience Award for Best Film after premiering as the 2023 opening night film at Sundance.
-It was also selected as the opening night film at Melbourne International Film Festival, and went on to win the 2023 CinefestOZ $100,000 film prize.
+Sami next starred opposite Zar Amir Ebrahimi in the Shayda.
+The film was the winner of the Audience Award for Best Film after premiering as the 2023 opening night film at Sundance.
+It was also selected as the opening night film at Melbourne International Film Festival, and went on to win the 2023 CinefestOz $100,000 film prize.
+That same year, Sami was a co-writer on psychological thriller series The Clearing, which featured an all-star cast including Teresa Palmer, Miranda Otto, Guy Pearce, Xavier Samuel, Claudia Karvan and Gary Sweet.
+Also in 2023, Sami co-wrote and starred in drama film Tennessine, which screened at both CinefestOZ and the Sydney Film Festival.

-Sami co-created and co-wrote a television drama series called House of Gods, which aired on ABC TV and ABC iview from 25 February 2024.
+Sami then co-created, co-wrote and appeared in the 2024 television drama miniseries called House of Gods, which aired on ABC TV and ABC iview from 25 February 2024.
 The drama centres around an imam and his family as well as the Australian Arab / Iraqi community he leads, with Sami using his own real-life experiences to tell the story of the community of which he is a part.